Home Resources Blog Contact Countertops ▾ Cabinets ▾ Free Consult

 Quartzite — The Top Performer

 Quartzite has become the most popular countertop material in Palm Beach County, and for good reason.
-This natural stone offers the visual drama of marble — dramatic veining, depth, and movement — with the performance characteristics of granite.
-It's highly resistant to heat (you can set a hot pan down without worry), scratches, and UV exposure (important if your kitchen gets direct sunlight).
+This natural stone has the look of marble — heavy veining, depth, and movement across the slab — with the performance of granite.
+It handles heat (you can set a hot pan down without worry), resists scratches, and doesn't fade under UV.
 In our Jupiter and West Palm Beach projects, roughly 50% of clients are choosing quartzite.
-The main consideration is that it requires periodic sealing — typically once a year — to maintain stain resistance.
-Popular quartzite choices include Taj Mahal, Sea Pearl, and Fantasy Brown.

 Quartz (Engineered) — Low Maintenance Champion

 Engineered quartz (brands like Silestone, Caesarstone, and Cambria) is the second most popular choice in our Palm Beach County projects, making up about 30% of installations.
 The biggest advantage is zero maintenance — no sealing required, ever.
 Quartz is non-porous, meaning it resists stains, bacteria, and moisture without any effort.
-The trade-off is heat sensitivity — you need trivets for hot pans, and prolonged direct sunlight can cause slight discoloration over time.
-For kitchens with south-facing windows, consider lighter colors or UV-resistant formulations.

 Granite — Best Value for Money

 Granite remains an excellent choice for Palm Beach County homeowners who want natural stone at a more accessible price point.
 It handles Florida's heat beautifully (it's essentially fireproof), resists scratches, and comes in hundreds of color and pattern options.
-Like quartzite, granite requires periodic sealing.
-It's the most popular choice in our Boynton Beach and Lake Worth projects where clients want premium durability without the premium price tag.
+Like quartzite, granite requires periodic sealing — every 1–2 years in our climate.

 Marble — Luxury with a Lifestyle Commitment

 Marble is stunning.
 There's no material that matches its luminous depth and timeless elegance.
 However, marble is softer and more porous than quartzite or granite, which means it etches from acidic foods (citrus, wine, tomato sauce) and stains more easily.
-In South Florida's humidity, marble requires diligent sealing and maintenance.
-We recommend marble for homeowners who appreciate the natural patina that develops over time and are willing to invest in care.
-Calacatta and Statuario remain the most requested varieties.
+In South Florida's humidity, marble requires diligent sealing every six months.

 Our Recommendation

-For most Palm Beach County kitchens, we recommend quartzite or quartz as your starting point.
-If you want natural beauty with strong performance, quartzite is the move.
-If you want zero-maintenance convenience, quartz wins.
-But every kitchen and homeowner is different — that's why we offer a free consultation where you can see and touch slab samples, compare options side by side, and get expert guidance tailored to your kitchen, your cooking habits, and your budget.
+Every kitchen and homeowner is different — that's why we offer a free consultation where you can see and touch slab samples, compare options side by side, and get guidance tailored to your kitchen, your cooking habits, and your budget.
+We'll also take you to one of the West Palm Beach stone yards if you want to hand-pick your exact slab.
 Call (561) 401-0064 to schedule yours.

 Ready to Start Your Project?